amantrac/ClarityNLP/README.md

 ## Going Deep tuning a Neural Net

-<font size="3"> Let's see if we can win some performance by doing Deep.
+<font size="3"> Let's see if we can win some performance by going Deep.
 Keep in mind that this will be at the cost of the explainability of the model, indeed a logistic assign weight to each words and hence one could easily understand how a specific score is computed.
 Also, when going to DNN one will need to use a specific library at inference time which could be difficult depending on available platform, in the other hand a logistic inference can easely be implemented an consists only of a dot product and a sigmoid.</font>

 ```python
 def create_nn_model(dropout: float,